-Each LEA shall ensure students, parents, and guardians are notified of the LEA's high school graduation requirements, including requirements established in law and regulations and any additional requirements established by the LEA, and shall publish its high school graduation requirements on its publicly accessible website no later than the beginning of each school year.
+Each LEA shall ensure students, parents, and guardians are notified of the LEA's high school graduation requirements, including requirements established in law and regulations and any additional requirements established by the LEA, and shall publish its high school graduation requirements no later than the beginning of the 2021 - 2022 school year on its publicly accessible website.
+LEAs should post requirements for the graduating class of 2022 and, as soon as reasonably possible for the graduating class of 2023.